Join the Prevention and Outreach Services Team!

 - Complete special projects, including Stylus articles, program development, student leader trainings, and marketing campaigns.

-- Serve as a resource person regarding college health topics and services to students, faculty, and staff.
+- Serve as a resource person regarding college health topics and services to students.

-- Participate in staff meetings, pre-semester trainings, and professional development opportunities.
+- Actively participate in staff meetings, pre-semester trainings, and personal and group development throughout the year.

 Select Respect Peer Educator Job Description

-Select Respect Peer Educators are dynamic undergraduate students who contribute to the Prevention and Outreach Services’ mission of Making Health Contagious on The College at Brockport campus through their work in the Center for Select Respect.
+Select Respect Peer Educators are dynamic undergraduate students who contribute to the Prevention and Outreach Services mission of Making Health Contagious on the College at Brockport campus through fostering a culture of respect.
+By focusing on empowerment of individuals and the prevention of sexual violence, relationship violence, and stalking, Select Respect Peer Educators seek to make our campus a safer, more inclusive, respectful place!
 In collaboration with Prevention and Outreach Services professionals, graduate student staff, and campus and community partners, Select Respect Peer Educators are responsible for:

-- Develop and implement peer-led programs related to building a campus culture of respect on topics including healthy relationships, sexual assault prevention, relationship violence prevention, rape culture, campus safety, stalking prevention and bystander intervention (EagleCHECK).
+- Developing and implementing peer-led programs related to building a campus culture of respect on topics including healthy relationships, sexual violence prevention, relationship violence prevention, rape culture, campus safety, stalking prevention, and bystander intervention (EagleCHECK).

 - Recruiting and engaging peers in prevention programs and healthy activities on topics related to relationship violence prevention.

-- Serving as a resource person regarding college health topics and services to students, faculty and staff.
+- Serving as a resource person regarding college health topics and services to students.

 - Promoting dialogue that dispels common myths related to violence and decreases the prevalence of gender role stereotypes.

-- Actively participating in staff meetings, personal and group development initiatives throughout the year.
+- Actively participating in staff meetings, pre-semester trainings, and personal and group development initiatives throughout the year.